Befrienders KL: Grappling with Dwindling Funds Amid Rising Suicide Numbers

 Seeking help to give help

-To survive the pandemic, which is expected to dominate the lives of people all over the world for an indefinite period of time, people all over the world, including Malaysians, would need to build mental resilience.
+To survive the pandemic, which is expected to dominate human lives for an indefinite period of time, we would need to build mental resilience.
 To do so, mental health must be made a top priority.

 “To survive the pandemic, we need to build our mental resilience as much we need to build physical immunity.
 To help our communities build mental resilience, we need to continue organising public programmes which educate members of the public on how they can deal with their own struggles, and what to do if they encounter someone who is struggling mentally or emotionally,” says Lim.